proftak/modules/0438/mdModule.md

 Terms:

-* Rotating priority: this is a mechanism in which each faculty member is assigned a priority (0 means the highest) each semester to determine the order of section (course offering) request.
+* Rotating priority: this is a mechanism in which each faculty member is assigned a priority (0 means the highest) each semester to determine the order of section (course offering) requests.
 The algorithm is described [later](#rotating-priority-algorithm).
 * Individual preference (list): each faculty member can specify their preferences for each course.
 More details on this [later](#individual-preference).
 * Course preference list: a list of all the courses in which each item is the summary of the individual preferences of all faculty members for that course.

 The following proposed process is flexible.
 The process includes a rotating priority mechanism for courses by default.
-The rotating priority ensures an *opportunity* for members to request teaching assignments.
+The rotating priority ensures an *opportunity* for every member to request teaching assignments.

 However, the proposed process also includes a mechanism for members to close a course from rotating priority.
 The scope of the closure is variable.
-Modality and scheduling details can be added.
+Modality and scheduling details add specificality.
 These additional constraints must be added if the course has multiple offerings in each semester.

-A course (or specific sections there of) that is (are) closed to rotating priority cannot be requested by members who are not on a mutually agreed list.
+A course (or specific sections thereof) that is (are) closed to rotating priority cannot be requested by members who are not on a mutually agreed list.
 This simply means the course cannot be requested strictly based on the rotating priorities.
-Members can negotiate on a per semester basis and trade teaching assignments.
+Members can negotiate on a per-semester basis and trade teaching assignments.

 This process also offers a third option.
 A course can be on the individual preference list of at least one member, but it is not closed to rotating priorities.
 This announces that the course is preferred by at least one member, but otherwise is available to the rotating priorities process for others to request it *without* negotiation.
 Before requesting a course, it is collegial to contact those who express a preference, but still open the course to rotating priorities.

 #### Individual preference

-In order to facilitate better communication and potential collaboration, each full-time faculty member has the option to provide an individual preference list that captures the following information:
+To facilitate better communication and potential collaboration, each full-time faculty member has the option to provide an individual preference list that captures the following information:

 * Courses that this individual prefers to teach, for each course, fill in the following:
-  * Preference level so that all listed courses are totally ordered.
+  * Preference level so that all listed courses are ordered.
 (0 is the highest priority)
-  * Modality and schedule:
+  * Modality and schedule (optional for specifically):
     * online (specify synchronous or asynchronous), in-person, or hybrid
     * if it is not fully online and asynchronous, time slots
   * An optional description/comment.